 Look, it's pretty obvious.
 You give me your email, and you get a sticker.
 You can absolutely give me a fake email.
 But then you won't be able to get emails about your order updates.
 Also, it will make me sad.

 Also, you can hit unsubscribe any time you'd like.
 But I'm WAY TOO LAZY to email you every week or every day like some of these mega companies.
 I really just want to share new designs every once in a while.
+You'll get roughly two emails a month.
 Is that so bad?

 The coupon will NOT be valid in other places, like Etsy, Redbubble, TeePublic, etc. Sorry.
 Also, shop here anyway - you'll get more for your money and so will I.